-Robert Frost spent his first 40 years as an unknown.
+Frost spent his first 40 years as an unknown.
 He exploded on the scene after returning from England at the beginning of World War I. He died of complications from prostate surgery on January 29, 1963.

-Robert Frost was born on March 26, 1874, in San Francisco, California.
+Frost was born on March 26, 1874, in San Francisco, California.
 He spent the first 11 years of his life there, until his journalist father, William Prescott Frost Jr., died of tuberculosis.

 Following his father's passing, Frost moved with his mother and sister, Jeanie, to the town of Lawrence, Massachusetts.
 They moved in with his grandparents, and Frost attended Lawrence High School.

 After high school, Frost attended Dartmouth College for several months, returning home to work a slew of unfulfilling jobs.

-The Frost's firstborn son, Elliot, died of cholera in 1900.
+Elliot died of cholera in 1900.
 After his death, Elinor gave birth to four more children: son Carol (1902), who would commit suicide in 1940; Irma (1903), who later developed mental illness; Marjorie (1905), who died in her late 20s after giving birth; and Elinor (1907), who died just weeks after she was born.

-Two poems, "The Tuft of Flowers" and "The Trial by Existence," would be published in 1906, he could not find any publishers who were willing to underwrite his other poems.
+Two poems, "The Tuft of Flowers" and "The Trial by Existence," were published in 1906.
+He could not find any publishers who were willing to underwrite his other poems.

 In 1912, Frost and Elinor decided to sell the farm in New Hampshire and move the family to England, where they hoped there would be more publishers willing to take a chance on new poets.

 Within just a few months, Frost, now 38, found a publisher who would print his first book of poems, A Boy’s Will, followed by North of Boston a year later.

 It was at this time that Frost met fellow poets Ezra Pound and Edward Thomas, two men who would affect his life in significant ways.
 Pound and Thomas were the first to review his work in a favorable light, as well as provide significant encouragement.
 Frost credited Thomas's long walks over the English landscape as the inspiration for one of his most famous poems, "The Road Not Taken."

 Apparently, Thomas's indecision and regret regarding what paths to take inspired Frost's work.
 The time Frost spent in England was one of the most significant periods in his life, but it was short-lived.
 Shortly after World War I broke out in August 1914, Frost and Elinor were forced to return to America.

-Public Recognition for Poetry
+Public Recognition for Frost’s Poetry

 Journals such as the Atlantic Monthly, who had turned Frost down when he submitted work earlier, now came calling.
 Frost famously sent the Atlantic the same poems that they had rejected before his stay in England.